SagarPrajapati1/SagarPrajapati1/README.md

 - 👋 Hi, I’m @SagarPrajapati1
-- 👀 I’m interested in doing FullStack Web Development using MERN stack, Problem-Solving
+- 👀 I’m interested in doing FullStack Web Development using MERN stack.
+- 🌱 Problem Solving is another interesting thing that I am doing.
 - 🌱 I’m currently learning Front-end development and Cloud Computing
 - 💞️ I’m looking to collaborate on open-source contributions in front-end development
 - 📫 You can connect with me on LinkedIn and can direct mail me to my Gmail